What Are These Orange and Black Bugs Around My Home?

 There are some steps you can take to prevent box elder bugs from entering your home.
 The best thing to do is carefully inspect the outside of your house and fix any areas you find that could be an entry point for them.
 This includes cracks in your foundation, gaps around windows or doors, and holes in your siding or screens.
 You should also cap all vents and chimneys.

-If you discover box elder bugs have already entered your home, your best bet is to call Quik-Kill Pest Eliminators.
+If you discover box elder bugs have already entered your Rock Island home, your best bet is to call the Rock Island Quik-Kill Pest Eliminators.
 We have the training and equipment necessary to eradicate the box elder bugs in your home and ensure that they don’t return.

 Contact us today to learn more about our residential pest control programs.